President00007/Ryujinx-setup---complete-tutorial-for-Animal-Crossing-New-Horizons/README.md

 If you've done everything correctly you'll be able to see this when opening the game!

 ![second success](https://private-user-images.githubusercontent.com/233430140/566330890-db617fa4-6050-41b5-ac8c-e16a9b2ea9bd.png?jwt=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3NzM5MzMyMTksIm5iZiI6MTc3MzkzMjkxOSwicGF0aCI6Ii8yMzM0MzAxNDAvNTY2MzMwODkwLWRiNjE3ZmE0LTYwNTAtNDFiNS1hYzhjLWUxNmE5YjJlYTliZC5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjYwMzE5JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI2MDMxOVQxNTA4MzlaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT0wNmUxMDAwNjAwNDVhMjU1Y2Y5NTU2YzA0YTEzMmFhM2Q4MzFiN2RkOGJkNmZkMTJkZGIxYzljMzNjNWYwMTMyJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCJ9.xd8UK6S9tDU58cvT_BEwpXmlEqXoeYowJY7yLSn4j1g)

 You'll be able to see your resident's data, who's linked to the save file.
 Follow the in-game instructions and you're all set!

 > [!IMPORTANT]
-> If you're not there already, we'd appreciate if you joined our [Animal Crossing Discord server](https://discord.gg/actreasurehub).
+> If you're not there already, and if you consider our effort, we would really appreciate if you joined our [Animal Crossing Discord server](https://discord.gg/actreasurehub).
+We have a really cozy and nice community, owned by @melymels94, with the help of the co-owner @agusguzi and our head mod [Kristy](https://github.com/rice-krispy2).
+We'll be very happy to see new faces around :D